 Using this information, you can try cross-merchandising complementary products by putting them next to her favorite products to get her to purchase more.

-4. Foster Seamless Checkout Experience
+4. Fosters a Seamless Checkout Experience

 Studies show that 18% of shoppers abandon their carts due to long and complicated checkout processes.
 In retail stores, this can come in the form of long waiting queues at the checkout counter.